karchjd/GPPMM/README.md

 ## Installation

-Download all files (for example, by clicking [here](https://github.com/karchjd/GPPMM/archive/master.zip) and make sure that the [main](main/) folder including all its subfolders is included in you Matlab path.
+Download all files (for example, by clicking [here](https://github.com/karchjd/GPPMM/archive/master.zip)) and make sure that the [main](main/) folder including all its subfolders is included in you Matlab path.
 This can be achived running

 ```matlab
 >> addpath(genpath('main/'))
 ```

-from the within the base folder.
+from within the base folder.

 # Example